ljsinclair/featurebase-docs/docs/tools/python-client-library/python-client-install.md

 git clone git@github.com:FeatureBaseDB/python-featurebase.git
 ```

-## Step 2 - install as package in your python environment
+## Step 2 - install package in your python environment

 {: .warning}
 Python Package Manager issues may be encountered if installing as `root`